 You can log messages from a function or procedure handler written in Scala by using the SLF4J API.
-When you’ve set up an event table to store log entries, Snowflake stores log entries generated by your handler code in the table.
+When you’ve

 You can use the SLF4J API included with the Snowflake Telemetry library included on Snowflake.
 To do so, include the following

-value in the PACKAGES clause when you create the function or procedure: com.snowflake:telemetry:latest
+value in the PACKAGES clause when you create the function or procedure: com.snowflake:telemetry:latest.

 Note

-level.
-For handlers written in Java or Scala, the FATAL
+SLF4J does not support logging messages at the FATAL level.
+For handlers written in Java or Scala, the FATAL level is

-treated as the ERROR
+treated as the ERROR level.

-For example, if you set the LOG_LEVEL
+For example, if you set the LOG_LEVEL parameter to FATAL, ERROR-level messages from a Java or Scala

 handler are ingested.

 When you create a log entry, you can add your own attributes in key-value pairs.
-Snowflake saves these custom attributes to the event table’s RECORD_ATTRIBUTES column.
+Snowflake saves these custom attributes to the event

-To add custom attributes, call methods of the slf4j fluent API, such as Logger.atInfo
+To add custom attributes, call methods of the slf4j fluent API, such as Logger.atInfo and Logger.atError.
+Use these

 methods to set key-value pairs in the log entry.
 Each returns an org.slf4j.spi.LoggingEventBuilder, which you can use to set the